 True selfishness is the expectation that someone else should abandon their own needs to satisfy yours.
 That is the narcissist's baseline.
 Setting a boundary is not selfish; it is an act of self-respect.

 A boundary is a decision you make for yourself.
 It is the line where you stop and the rest of the world begins.
-You don't need their permission to set it, and you don't need their agreement to maintain it.
+You do not need their permission to set it, and you do not need their agreement to maintain it.

 Each time you hold a boundary despite the guilt, you are reclaiming a piece of your psychological sovereignty.
 The guilt will fade.
 The peace that follows will be yours to keep.